Chintan-W/ReactPortfolio/README.md

 -   All of the personal information is populated from the resume.json file following the [JSON Resume](https://jsonresume.org) standard, a community driven open source initiative to create a JSON based standard for resumes.
 Discover the official schema [here](https://jsonresume.org/schema).
 -   The toggle/switch for the dark mode syncs its state to the local storage.

-#### Coming soon

--   Two beautiful resume page templates generated based on the data in the resume.json file -- a modern approach of the traditional printed CV.
--   Rich Google search results using structured data with [json-ld.org/](https://json-ld.org).

 ## Customization